dotnet/coreclr/Documentation/design-docs/standalone-gc-eventing.md

 Your implementation of `FireYourEvent` in the EE will need to calculate any EE-specific data (e.g. `ClrInstanceId`) and then forward the event arguments onto the platform logger, which can be done with the `Fire` macros that the EE has access to (that we implemented for the GC).

+### Concrete Example: Adding a dynamic event

+The following steps illustrate what needs to be done to add a new dynamic event:

+There are two things that need to be written: the `ETW_EVENT_ENABLED` support for your new event and the macro responsible for firing your event. `ETW_EVENT_ENABLED` can be implemented in the same manner as a known event, by introducing a macro for your event name that expands to your event's level and keyword.

+Firing of a dynamic event ultimately must call `FireDynamicEvent` with an event name and a serialized payload.
+Therefore, it is the responsibility of the GC to format an event's payload into a binary format.
+It is ultimately up to you(1) to write a function that serializes your event's arguments into a buffer and sends the buffer to `FireDynamicEvent`.
+This code in turn can be wired up to the GC codebase by defining a new `FireMyCustomEvent` macro whose arguments are forwarded onto the event serialization function.

+1. C++ has the ability to auto-generate large swaths of this code.
+The implementation of this spec will provide a series of composable helper functions that automate the serialization of arguments so that they do not have to be written by the developer adding a new event.